Strawberries & Cream Cupcakes with Lemon Zest ButtercreamOriginally published on April, 22nd 2019. Last updated on March 30th, 2022 Skip to Recipe

 Now you might be thinking what in the world does all of this talk have to do with cupcakes?
 Well!
 Cymbiotika DHA is not only good for you, but it also tastes absolutely delicious.
 Whether it is on its own or swirled into the frosting, the flavor itself is like sweet butter and lemon.
 Perfect for mixing with strawberries, and lemon zest buttercream icing.

 Now you don’t have to mix Cymbiotika DHA with the buttercream to enjoy it every day, (although that would be the best thing ever)!
 Even children love to enjoy this product on its own.
 If you don’t find yourself making this recipe I highly recommend you do you your own research on the importance of DHA.

-My personal story finding Cymbiotika DHA was a very lucky one, as I used to take a fish oil supplement but I always heard a lot of conflicting advice on the actual quality of fish oils.
-Luckily Cymbiotika DHA is sourced from one of the most pristine places in the world, the Bay of Fundy in Nova Scotia and their extraction method is very sustainable.
+My personal story of finding Cymbiotika DHA was a very lucky one, as I used to take a fish oil supplement but I always heard a lot of conflicting advice on the actual quality of fish oils.
+Luckily Cymbiotika DHA is sourced from one of the most pristine places in the world, the Bay of Fundy in Nova Scotia, and their extraction method is very sustainable.
 Thank goodness!
 Okay, now before you get to baking feel free to read the benefits below.

 Learn more about Cymbiotika DHA Astaxanthin

 DHA and Astaxanthin have been shown in clinical studies to: